 ► To adjust the Nudge Grid, right-click ([Ctrl]-click on macOS) on the background of the Event area, select Nudge Grid in the menu, and choose a resolution from the values available in the submenu: Step, Step/2, Step/4, Step/8, and Step/16:

 The Nudge Grid is not indicated in the Event area of the Pattern Editor.

 Adjusting the Step Grid and the Nudge Grid on Your Controller

-You can enable/disable the Step Grid and adjust the Step Grid and Nudge Grid resolution from your controller.
+You can adjust the Step Grid and Nudge Grid resolution using your controller.